System Behaviour Description Language

 sbdl -R input-file input-dir

-(aggregated SBDL will then be written to STDOUT)
+(compiled SBDL will then be written to STDOUT)

 Generate Model Diagram